peterspicer-unfold/woocommerce-gateway-stripe/readme.txt

 * Add - Add support for Stripe Link payments via the new Stripe Checkout Element on the product, cart, checkout and pay for order pages.
 * Add - Show ECE button preview on settings page.
 * Tweak - Remove the subscription order notes added each time a source wasn't migrated.
+* Fix - Prevent marking renewal orders as processing/completed multiple times due to handling the Stripe webhook in parallel.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).